Corncycle/matcher/README.md

 # Building Locally

 To build and edit this game locally, first make sure to have npm and a Node.js runtime installed.
+You will probably also need Typescript globally installed in npm.
 Then clone this repository and run `npm install` in the root directory.

 Run `npm run dev` to host the game at `http://localhost:8080/`, and files will be live-reloaded upon saving.